tgherzog/sailbuddy-pages/index.md

 title: Sail Buddy
 ---

 Sail Buddy is a light-weight sailing app designed to do a few things well.
-When it comes to sailing I'm mostly a day sailer or a cruiser.
+When it comes to sailing I'm mostly a day sailer or a short-trip cruiser.
 I wanted a light-weight app that would show course, speed, and wind data from my [SailTimer wind instrument][sailtimer2] without a lot of fuss, and without tripping around other features which 90% of the time I don't use or want.